Simultaneous recovery of a sparse topology and the admittance of an electrical network: Algorithm for sparse network recovery

 Then, we check if $\rms''\leq\tol$.
-If this is the case, we replace the current network $\Gamma$ by this new $\Gamma'' =(N,E',w'')$ and we finish the iteration, using the new network as input for $\Sparsify$ in the next iteration, repeating the process, in order to look for networks with less edges than it.
-If, on the opposite case, $\rms ''>\tol $, this means we have removed edges that are necessary for the network to correctly fit the data in the sparsification process, because there are no networks with the topology $(N,E')$ whose $\rms$ is lower or equal than $\tol$.
-We reject the network $\Gamma''$, we decrease the value of $\epsilon$ dividing it by $\psi$ and we finish the iteration because, from theorems \ref{cota} and \ref{cota_ac}, we know that decreasing the value of $\epsilon$ assures that the $\rms $ on any subsequent $\epsilon$-approximation will have a smaller upper bound.
+If this is the case, we replace the current network $\Gamma$ by this new $\Gamma''$ and we finish the iteration, using the new network as input for $\Sparsify$ in the next iteration, repeating the process, in order to look for networks with less edges than it.
+If, on the opposite case, $\rms ''>\tol $, this means we have removed edges that are necessary for the network to correctly fit the data in the sparsification process, because there are no networks with set of edges contained in $E(\Gamma')$ whose $\rms$ is lower or equal than $\tol$.
+We reject the network $\Gamma''$, we decrease the value of $\epsilon$ dividing it by $\psi$ and we finish the iteration because, from theorems \ref{cota} and \ref{cota_ac}, we know that decreasing the value of $\epsilon$ assures that the $\rms $ on any subsequent $\epsilon$-approximation of $\Gamma$ will have a smaller upper bound.

 It is possible to define different stopping criteria for Algorithm \ref{selfhealing}, such as the total running time if we are interested on the best network that the algorithm can find in that period, or a maximum number of consecutive iterations in which the network has not changed.
 In the case of distribution networks, it is usual that the position of the switches is set so that the network topology is a tree, so in this case, reaching a tree topology can be another stopping criterion.
 A detailed discussion about the stopping criteria is left for future work.